 But Nolan and Zimmer’s collaboration in Inception takes that one step further.
 If you haven’t seen Inception, here’s the general plot: in the near future, technology has been invented that lets people share dreams.
 With this technology, criminals and corporate spies are able to infiltrate their competitors’ minds to steal and implant priceless ideas.
 High-value targets in this world know about potential dream heists, so they prepare themselves and their subconscious, which means the infiltrators have to be a little more creative so they can infiltrate undetected.
 One of the tricks they use is a dream within a dream, which serves to confuse the dreamer and make them more likely to trust the infiltrators.

-This music starts to swell as Nolan begins one of his famous cross-cut sequences across all three levels of the dream.
+Open this YouTube link in a new tab, and start it playing (it should start at around 1:34).
+The music starts to swell Nolan begins one of his famous cross-cut sequences across all three levels of the dream.
 A cut from an Edith Piaf song starts us off, indicating the “kick” to the team on each of the three levels.
 On the lowest level, a huge battle is going on between Fischer’s subconscious and Eames.
 (It’s like 1 vs. 50.
 Eames is the real MVP.)
 Time is moving fastest on the lowest level, so it’s represented by the fastest part of the music, an intense and action-heavy track.

 On the second level, Arthur’s battle is over but he’s still trying to arrange everyone so they’re where they need to be for the kick.
 This part of the music is a little slower, a little less heavy, but still tense.
 And finally, on the highest level, the van that the chemist is driving is about to hit the water.
 But since time is moving so slowly in the first level relative to the lowest level, the only sound that’s distinguishable is the long, loud horn sounds (BRAAAAAAAAAAAAAAAAAAWWWW!).